-In addition, the Wasamac project was selected to be part of pilot projects by the Government, under the authority of an inter-ministerial table composed of the five following: MERN, MFFP, MELCC, MAMH, and the MEI.
+In addition, the Wasamac project was selected to be part of pilot projects by the Government, under the authority of an interministerial table composed of the five following: MERN, MFFP, MELCC, MAMH, and the MEI.
+The primary objective is to establish a viable interaction system with stakeholders and, in particular, promote the social acceptability of mining projects.
+The first meeting took place on December 19, 2019.
+Sporadic follow-ups are made with the MERN leader of the table.

-1.16 CHANGES TO THE COMPONENTS OF THE ENVIRONMENT
+19 CHANGES TO THE COMPONENTS OF THE ENVIRONMENT

-Table 3 lists changes that may be caused to the components of the environement at each phase of the project.
+Table 3 described qualitatively and briefly changes that may be caused to the components of the environement at each phase of the project.
 The changes can be caused by one or more sources of potential effects.
 The components are those that are within the legislative authority of the Parliament: